Why study English at Taylor?

 Study abroad programs

 January Term Literary London Trip – This trip fulfills a foundational core requirement.
-Any student from any major may attend, but those who are studying literature would especially benefit from this trip that allows you to travel to York, Edinburg, Stratford-upon-Avon, and many other locations, to study the work of authors like Shakespeare, Jane Austin, T.S.
+Any student from any major may attend, but those who are studying literature would especially benefit from this trip that allows you to travel to York, Edinburg, Stratford-upon-Avon, and many other locations to study the work of authors like Shakespeare, Jane Austin, T.S.
 Eliot, C.S.
 Lewis and others.
-For more information, please read this story about the 2012 trip.

 Lighthouse – Since 1972, Taylor's Lighthouse program has enabled students to gain unforgettable, life-changing experiences during January Term, studying and serving cross-culturally around the world.
 Recent Lighthouse destinations include: India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore, and Thailand.